Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 What Are the Best Stretches for a Pinched Nerve in the Lower back?

 Stretches for a pinched nerve in the lower back can be an effective way to treat the pain that is felt down the leg.
-The musculature that surrounds the nerve can cause compression, leading to pain.
+The tissue that surrounds the nerve can cause compression, leading to pain.
 Stretching the muscle that may be causing the pinch can lead to relaxation and a reduction in symptoms.
 I have had many patients that come into the clinic with low back pain, yet their main issue is that the pain runs down the back of their leg.
 Most doctors put a general label of “sciatica” as a diagnosis, although it can be much more complex.

 1. Pelvic Tilt